Stjärnornas stjärna

-Stjärnornas stjärna is a Swedish TV-series which is being broadcast on TV4 since 2018.
-Host is Petra Mede.
-In the series eight professional singers competes in different music genres and every week one of the singers gets voted off the series until one is the winner.
+Stjärnornas stjärna was a Swedish TV-series based on the Norwegian Stjernekamp-format, which was being broadcast on TV4 in three seasons 2018 – 2020.
+Host was Petra Mede.
+In the series eight professional singers competed in different music genres and every week one of the singers got voted off the series until one was the winner.
 The winner of the first season was Casper Janebrink.

 Singers (Season 1)

 List of competing singers for the first season.